There aren't any images for this school. Be the first to show your picture to thousands of people!

 In addition to sports, there are numerous student organizations as well as a student government so that students wishing to have an active on-campus life may do so.
 As a point of interest, the school also boasts the Margaret M. Jacoby Observatory that is often host to the community to observe astrological events.

-The Community College of Rhode Island recognizes that obtaining a traditional college education is difficult for many people and in an effort to open up educational opportunities to more people, they offer online and telecourses.
+The school recognizes that obtaining a traditional college education is difficult for many people and in an effort to open up educational opportunities, they offer online and telecourses.
 Students may enroll in these classes and obtain a degree on their own time and still maintain jobs and family obligations.

 Academics